All of the Electric Vehicles Still Eligible for an EV Tax Credit in 2023

-Those who are interested in purchasing an electric vehicle (and getting a tax credit for doing so) in the near future will want to pay close attention to this one.
-The IRS has finally released a revised list of electric vehicles that are eligible for the federal Clean Vehicle Tax Credit, after taking the new battery minerals and components sourcing requirement provisions included in the Inflation Reduction Act into account.
-As I noted in my Clean Vehicle Tax Credit overview article, this revision was coming around March/April – and now that it is live, it will impact all electric vehicles placed into service on or after 4/18/23.
+Those who are interested in purchasing an electric vehicle (and getting a tax credit for doing so) in the near future will want to pay close attention.
+The IRS has released a revised list of electric vehicles that are eligible for the federal Clean Vehicle Tax Credit, that were placed in service in 2023 or 2024, after taking the new battery minerals and components sourcing requirement provisions included in the Inflation Reduction Act into account.
+As I noted in my Clean Vehicle Tax Credit overview article, there have been a number of revisions to to the list of EVs and PHEVs that are eligible for partial and full federal tax credits.

 As predicted, the new materials sourcing provisions, along with the ‘manufactured in North America’ eligibility requirement added last fall, have cut down the number of electric vehicles that are eligible for the full $7,500 tax credit amount.
 While this will limit the appeal of purchasing an EV not on this list in the near term, the long-term goal of these provisions was to incentivize more vehicle manufacturers to move their vehicle and battery manufacturing to the U.S. To that end, we’ve already seen announcements from a few manufacturers that they will be adding battery and EV capacity in the U.S. in the coming years.